GSR Class 800: Design

 The name and number plates were of cast bronze with polished raised lettering and beading on a blue painted background.
-The nameplates’ lettering was in Gaelic script using dot above in place of the 'h' (see Irish orthography), although at first locomotive 800 was planned to carry an Anglicised name Maeve in Roman type, though it never did.
+The nameplates’ lettering was in Gaelic script and used dots (poncanna séimhithe) above lenited letters, although nowadays lenition is denoted through the use of the letter 'h' (see Irish orthography).
+Locomotive 800 was initially planned to carry an Anglicised name Maeve in Roman type, although it never did.

 No. 800 Maeḋḃ was withdrawn from service in 1962 and is now on display at the Ulster Folk and Transport Museum, Cultra, County Down.

 Livery

 The engines were turned out in a unique livery, which no other locomotives ever carried.
 In the height of the Great Southern era, when every single locomotive in Ireland was painted in plain unlined battleship grey livery, these engines were turned out in a smart mid-green, with a distinct bluish tint.
-The green was lined in black and light yellow, and the GSR coat of arms was carried on the tender, flanked by large pale yellow letters "G S", which appear to have been shaded in red and gold.
+The green was lined in black and light yellow, and the GSR coat of arms was carried on a raised wooden board on the tender, flanked by large pale yellow letters "G S", which appear to have been shaded in red and gold.
 The cabside number plates and nameplates had blue backgrounds, and raised polished brass rims and numerals.

 In Córas Iompair Éireann days, they received the 1950s standard green, somewhat darker than they had carried before, with black and white lining.
 In the early 1950s, Táilte was apparently repainted a light green, as an experiment.
 The colour was not unlike the green used for coaches on CIÉ in the late 1950s, but she was then repainted like her sisters.
 Maċa and Táiltes nameplates and cab side number plates were given red backgrounds in the mid-1950s instead of the dark blue that they had originally, however Maeḋḃ retained the blue background.
 This is the livery the preserved 800 carries, though rather than the CIÉ "flying snail" emblem which would be appropriate to this later livery, it incorrectly carries the earlier "G S" without shading, and a replaced GSR coat of arms.